SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 compare_labels(samples: numpy.ndarray) -> numpy.ndarray
 ```

-Compute the agreement between a classifier prediction on an instance to be explained and the

-prediction on a set of samples which have a subset of features fixed to specific values.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `samples` | `numpy.ndarray` |  | Samples whose labels are to be compared with the instance label. |